 - Business: Brings workload tracking, portfolios, custom rules, advanced approvals and the ability to integrate additional software.

 - Enterprise: Comes, according to the provider, with individual branding, extended support & backups, data export and deletion as well as a guaranteed operating time, among other things.

 Since the individual plans change from time to time, please check the respective scope of services.
 You can also try out some of the project management tools described here free of charge for a while.
 You should definitely take advantage of this, because not all teams get along equally well with all software.

-If you're looking for a project management software that's user-friendly and has the easiest learning curve compared to the other tools presented here, then you should try Trello.
-Trello's card-based user interface is usually immediately familiar to those used to "organizing" their workspace with sticky notes.
-The most significant difference between Trello's Kanban card system and your probably not very clear workplace is that the app keeps everything organized for you.
-So you're not going to lose any of those sticky notes.
+If you're looking for a project management software that's user-friendly and has the easiest learning curve in comparison, then you should try Trello.
+Trello's card-based user interface is usually immediately familiar to those who are used to "organizing" their workspace with sticky notes.
+The most significant difference between Trello's Kanban card system and your probably not very cluttered workspace is that the app keeps everything organized for you.
+And that nothing can get lost.